Awards and Honors

 President’s Award: Presented to an MLA member for a notable or important contribution made during the past association year.

-Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences: Recognizes distinguished achievement in collection development in the health sciences by an individual or institution.
+Louise Darling Award for Distinguished Achievement in Collection Development in the Health Sciences: Recognizes distinguished achievement in collection development in the health sciences by an individual or institution.

 Research Advancement in Health Sciences Librarianship Award: Recognizes organizations whose exemplary actions have served to advance health information research and evidence-based practice in health sciences libraries.